-- In a free market, people ignore the external costs to others.
+- In a free market, producers ignore the external costs to others.
 Therefore output will be at Q1 (where Demand = Supply).

-- This is socially inefficient because at Q1 – Social Cost > Social Benefit.
+- This is socially inefficient because at Q1 – SMC> SMB

-- Social efficiency occurs at Q2 where Social Cost = Social Benefit
+- Social efficiency occurs at Q2 where Social marginal cost = Social marginal benefit

 The red triangle is the area of deadweight welfare loss.
-It indicates the area of overconsumption (where MSC is greater than MPC)
+It indicates the area of overconsumption (where SMC is greater than PMC)

 Negative externality of consumption

 This occurs when consuming a good causes a harmful effect to a third party.
 In this case, the social benefit is less than the private benefit.

 For example, consuming alcohol leads to an increase in drunkenness, increased risk of car accidents and social disorder.

 - In a free market, we get Q1 output.
 But at this output, the social marginal cost is greater than the social marginal benefit.